TinyCricetus/text-particle/README.md

   const particleEffect = new ImageParticle(root, {
     source: images[0],
     // Set a color to improve particle performance
-    // If you want the original color of the image, ignore it
+    // If you want the original color of the image, set this option to an empty string
-    // Note: The performance of drawing without setting a uniform color will be lower
+    color: '#ffffff',
-    color: '#F1F0E8',
+    autoFit: true,
-    particleGap: 4,
+    particleGap: 2,
-    particleRadius: 2,
+    particleRadius: 1,
     showMouseCircle: false,
     enableContinuousEasing: false,
   })